 \section{Image Retrieval Results of ViEEG}

-To provide further insight into the effectiveness of our multi-embedding retrieval strategy, we visualize the zero-shot image retrieval results for 15 test samples from Subject 8 in the THINGS-EEG dataset.
-For each sample, we present the Top-10 retrieval results using four types of EEG-to-image embeddings: binary object mask (BOM), foreground object (FO), raw scene (RS), and their concatenated form (Triple embedding), as shown in Figure~\ref{fig:suppl_retrieval_BOM}, Figure~\ref{fig:suppl_retrieval_FO}, Figure~\ref{fig:suppl_retrieval_RS}, and Figure~\ref{fig:suppl_retrieval_Triple}, respectively.
+To provide further insight into the effectiveness of our multi-embedding retrieval strategy, we visualize the zero-shot image retrieval results from Subject 8 in the THINGS-EEG dataset.
+For each sample, we present the Top-10 retrieval results using four visual embeddings: binary object mask (BOM), foreground object (FO), raw scene (RS), and their concatenated form (Triple embedding), as shown in Figure~\ref{fig:suppl_retrieval_BOM}, Figure~\ref{fig:suppl_retrieval_FO}, Figure~\ref{fig:suppl_retrieval_RS}, and Figure~\ref{fig:suppl_retrieval_Triple}, respectively.

 The retrieval results reveal that each embedding modality has its own strengths under different conditions.
 BOM performs best when the object has simple and distinctive contours (e.g., balls, cones), where boundary information alone is sufficient for recognition.
-FO excels when the object is visually entangled with the background—such as small or embedded items—where isolating the foreground is critical for accurate decoding.
-RS generally offers robust performance across diverse scenarios, particularly when the scene-level semantics are dominant and the image embedding is distinctive.
+FO excels when object is visually entangled with the background—such as small or embedded items—where isolating the foreground is critical for accurate decoding.
+RS generally offers robust performance across diverse scenarios, particularly when scene-level semantics are dominant and image embedding is distinctive.

 Most notably, the Triple embedding consistently outperforms individual modalities.
 This is likely due to the complementary nature of the three features—when at least one embedding retrieves a confident match, the corresponding similarity dominates the joint representation, outweighing the weaker or noisy responses from other embeddings.
 This fusion mechanism effectively boosts retrieval robustness and increases the likelihood of locating the correct object within the Top-5 predictions.